chasewnelson/trevolver/README.md

 ## <a name="output"></a>Output

 Depending on the options specified, **Trevolver** will output data immediately following single lines containing `//` and a descriptor.

+### <a name="standard-output"></a>Standard Output

+* `//MUTATION`: the following lines contain a full mutation history with three columns: taxon, site, and mutation.
+The mutation column data is in the format `[generation]-[ancestral allele]>[derived allele]`.
+For example, a C>T mutation which occurred in generation 1,988 would be listed as `1988-C>T`.
-The lines following `//MUTATION` contain a full mutation history; the lines following `//TRACKED` contain tracked mutation rates and/or motif data; and the lines following `//VCF` contain any output pertinent to the separate <a target="_blank" href="https://github.com/samtools/hts-specs">Variant Call Format</a> (VCF) file specified by the user, which contains a SNP report for taxon/leaf (terminal) nodes.
+* `//TRACKED`: the following lines contain tracked mutation rates and/or motif data with five columns: lineage, generation, mutation\_rate, mutation\_count, and motif\_count.
+* `//VCF`: the following lines contain any output pertinent to the separate <a target="_blank" href="https://github.com/samtools/hts-specs">Variant Call Format</a> (VCF) file specified by the user, which contains a SNP report for taxon/leaf (terminal) nodes.
 More options will be available soon.

 ### <a name="vcf-output"></a>VCF Output